Cacti/documentation/Known-Issues.md

 to goto [GitHub](https://www.github.com/Cacti/cacti).
 From there, you can view not only the Cacti repo, but a collection of Cacti Group mainteined **Plugins**.
-For the Core Cacti and for every Plugin, there is an issue tracker site the coresponds to it.
+For the Core Cacti and for every Plugin, there is an issue tracker site the corresponds to it.
 Issues are generally broken into [Enhancements](https://github.com/Cacti/cacti/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) and [Bugs](https://github.com/Cacti/cacti/issues?q=is%3Aopen+is%3Aissue+label%3Abug).